Policies and registers

 Housing Australia is committed to protecting the personal information it holds.
 Housing Australia is an ‘agency’ as defined under the Privacy Act 1988 (the Privacy Act).
 This means we are subject to the Australian Privacy Principles (APPs) in the Privacy Act, which set out standards, rights and obligations for agencies in relation to handling, holding, accessing and correcting personal information.

-The Privacy (Australian Government Agencies — Governance) APP Code 2017 (Privacy Code) requires us to undertake privacy impact assessments (PIAs) in certain instances and to maintain a register of those PIAs from 1 July 2018.
+The Privacy (Australian Government Agencies — Governance) APP Code 2017 (Privacy Code) requires Housing Australia to undertake Privacy Impact Assessments (PIAs) in certain instances and to maintain a register of those PIAs from 1 July 2018.

-The Privacy Code also requires us to publish the register, or a version of the register, on our website.
+The Privacy Code also requires Housing Australia to publish the register, or a version of the register, on our website.

 The PIA Register below sets out the PIAs that Housing Australia has completed since 1 July 2018.
-The PIA Register was last updated in December 2023 and will be updated from time to time as new PIAs are completed.
+The PIA Register was last updated 31 March 2025 and will be updated from time to time as new PIAs are completed.

 Gifts and benefits register